 It is therefore very important that you do not tell anyone that you are thinking of training with us, or (if you are selected) that you are a volunteer.
 Your trainers can explain this policy in greater detail at your first meeting.

 Training sessions run every term during the weekends at the end of the 2nd/3rd/4th weeks of Oxford University term on both Saturdays and Sundays.

-The dates for the training sessions in Michaelmas term 2020 will be:
+In Trinity Term 2023, training will be run in person where possible.
+The dates for the training sessions will be: